 Start With Priming Inside: Use Lime Prime to prime walls and wood being coated with Clear Skies.
 Lime Prime is not a stain blocker so if you have stains you may need to stain block them and then prime with Lime Prime.
 If the final coat is going to be darker colors and bright colors then plan to prime in a color suited to that final coat of paint.
-If you prime before darker colors they cover in less coats.
+If you use Lime Prime - Primer Grey, before darker colors they cover in less coats.
 If you select a dark color it's best to plan to prime it Grey first.
 Bright yellows and bright oranges, are notorious for needing 2-3 coats.
 A good trick with bright yellow and oranges is to add the color formula to the white Lime Primer.

 Square Foot Coverage: Some pointers on how much to buy: Estimate 300 sft / gl new drywall first coat, 400 sft / gl to repaint.
 Coverage is theoretical and determined by how thick the product is applied and how absorbent the surface is.
 Drywall usually soaks in the first coat but it is best to try to apply a nice thick coat of paint so it looks good, has build and covers well.
 The trick is not to apply it too thick and not too thin.
-Roll it on thick then roll it out so it's spread about as thick as credit card or two.
-Let the roller take a light final pass over the wet film to leave a smooth, even texture.
+Roll it on thick then roll it out so it's spread out evenly.
+Let the roller take a final light final pass over the wet film to leave a smooth, even texture.
 If it doesn't flow right down the wall smoothly and evenly then the paint is too thick or too thin.

 How Many Coats?
 Raw, absorbent surfaces will soak in more product, meaning you need to figure on using more paint for these surfaces.
 This includes new drywall and especially masonry or concrete block.
 Figure on 1 coat for repainting similar colors.
 2-3 coats for new walls.
 Use primer and 2-3 coats for going over darker colors.